To change your logo go to the 'Page Master' under the 'Design' menu

-Undiscovered Scotland is a pretty good general site for almost everything of interest, there are many links to it on the anchorage pages.
+Undiscovered Scotland is a pretty good general site for almost everything of interest, there are many links to it on our anchorage pages.

-Welcome Anchorages is a useful free publication about marinas, pontoons and visitor moorings all round the Scottish and Northern Irish coast.
+Welcome Anchorages is a useful free publication about marinas, pontoons and visitor moorings all round the Scottish and Northern Irish coasts.
 You can pick it up free at many chandleries, or download it.
 Notwithstanding the title, there is precious little about proper anchorages, and I imagine the entries are not written by independent authors!

-Argyll and the Isles is a very informative website, has bags of information and links to lots of things to see and do, news, comments and so on.
+Argyll and the Isles is a very informative and attractive website, has bags of information and links to lots of things to see and do, news, comments and so on.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE

 If you want to know if any of the anchorages have featured in a movie then go to Scotland the Movie Location Guide.
 Possibly not being kept up to date,

 The Heritage Paths website has some interesting walks which are close enough to an anchorage to be doable.

 On many pages I have linked to the Canmore database which has images and information for more than 300,000 historic sites in Scotland through their online catalogue of archaeology, buildings and other heritage sites.
 It is part of Historic Environment Scotland.

 visitmyharbour.com has a wealth of information, not just about this area but all round the UK — tides, harbours, navigation etc etc.